Why Virtual Career Fairs Are a Hot Trend in Hiring?

 “We started to do the math on airfare, hotels, all that stuff, and it starts getting expensive,” Milner says.

 It’s a common problem.
-How to scale up and diversify entry-level hiring across multiple college campuses is a conundrum that is front and center for many organizations as the labor market continues to tighten.
+How to scale up and diversify entry-level hiring across multiple college campuses is a conundrum that is front and centre for many organizations as the labour market continues to tighten.

-Recognizing this new reality, Pearson has decided to leverage technology and create virtual job fairs that allow it to interview groups of candidates from multiple campuses simultaneously via videoconferencing.
-“This is really going to give us a chance to not just limit ourselves to the local candidate pools,” Milner says.
+Recognizing this new reality, Pearson has decided to leverage technology and create virtual career fairs platforms that allow experts to interview groups of candidates from multiple campuses simultaneously via videoconferencing.
+Virtual career fairs for students!- “This is really going to give us a chance to not just limit ourselves to the local candidate pools,” Milner says.
 “It’s going to be a real positive for us.”

 More companies are turning to virtual career fairs to find more diverse, qualified talent from a wider pool of colleges.

-Career fairs of all types remain a vital way to connect with top young talent across nearly all industries.
-According to an analysis of the 2018 campus recruiting season by talent acquisition technology firm Oleeo and employer branding firm Universum, on-campus events and career fairs ranked behind only employer websites among the top ways students learn about job opportunities.
+Virtual career fairs for students remain a vital way to connect with top young talent across nearly all industries.
+According to an analysis of the 2018 campus recruiting season by talent acquisition technology firm Oleeo and employer branding firm Universum, virtual career fairs, & on-campus events ranked behind only employer websites among the top ways students learn about job opportunities.

 “That left a ton of potential talent out there,” Milner says.
-“We started looking at how we could leverage technology to start doing virtual events.”
-For Pearson the goal was to replicate aspects of its very specific real-world career fair formula in a virtual setting.
+“We started looking at how we could leverage technology to start doing virtual career fairs for students.”
+For Pearson, the goal was to replicate aspects of its very specific real-world career fair formula in a virtual career fairs platforms setting.